 U.S. Present: Throughout the U.S., but highly concentrated in the southern states from California to Pennsylvania

-Texas: Austin, Abilene, Dallas, San Antonio, Guadalupe river, and San Angelo
+Texas: Austin, Abilene, Beaumont, Dallas, San Antonio, Guadalupe river, and San Angelo

 Decollate snails can easily be removed using a combination of methods involving habitat modification, hand picking, trapping, barriers, and bait.
 Modifying habitats can help prevent any kind of pest snail through removal of hiding places such as clumps of vegetation or piles of brush.